Antoine de Sartine: Lieutenant General of Police of Paris

 As Lieutenant General of Police, Antoine de Sartine was the real administrator of Paris for 15 years, invested with more powers than the Provost of the Merchants (head of the Paris municipality).
 Like his predecessors, he was in charge not only of public order, but also of street cleaning and maintenance, food supply, and public health and hygiene.

 A skilled administrator, he improved the city's food supply.
-Along with the Provost of the Merchants de Viarmes, he commissioned the building of a new grain market, the Halle au blé, built between 1765 and 1768, a modern and airy building much admired at the time which is still standing by Les Halles today and currently known as the Bourse du Commerce.
+Along with the Provost of the Merchants de Viarmes, he commissioned the building of a new grain market, the Halle au blé, built between 1765 and 1768, a modern and airy building much admired at the time, which is still standing by Les Halles today and currently known as the Bourse du Commerce.

 Street cleaning and lighting were also improved.
 He set up a brigade of street sweepers and had the first public toilets installed in the streets of Paris.
 In 1766, after launching an invention contest, he improved street lighting by installing new réverbère lanterns.
 These were oil lamps with reflectors which were hung above the center of streets and produced a more abundant and stable light than the candle lanterns that had been used for centuries before.

-The same year, he founded the Royal Free Drawing School (now the National School of Decorative Arts) which taught drawing skills, free-of-charge, to the sons of families from the lowest classes of society.
-The aim was both to train artisans and artists so as to improve the quality of the Parisian luxury goods industries and handicrafts, but also to teach poor youths a trade and keep them from roaming the streets and disturbing public order.
+The same year, he founded the Royal Free Drawing School (now the National School of Decorative Arts) which taught drawing skills, free of charge, to the sons of families from the lowest classes of society.
+The aim was both to train artisans and artists to improve the quality of Parisian luxury goods, industries, and handicrafts, but also to teach poor youths a trade and keep them from roaming the streets and disturbing public order.

 For the first time in history, he conducted a survey of the quarries beneath the city, many of which threatened the foundations of buildings.
 He also ordered fourteen public fountains restored and organized drowning assistance services.

 Under his tenure, public order was well maintained in the French capital.
 He took great care in the recruitment of police commissioners (commissaires de police) to assist him.
 He is said to have fulfilled his office with justice, humanity, firmness, and vigilance, and was highly respected by everyone.